stevedooley73/testdoc/source/index.html.md

   - name: description
     content: Documentation for the Kittn API
 ---

+# About the Assess API
+See beyond the obvious and gain more insights by revealing relevant business information, allowing you to quickly differentiate good businesses from bad ones.
+Assess providers users with curated datasets in the form of risk factors that allow you to gain insights fast and efficiently.
+Using external data to supplement your analysis may help you find correlation between external factors you didn’t know about and drivers of loss

 # Request Object
 > High-level structure of the API Request (values intentionally left blank)